-It is anticipated that the Advisor will manage the Company's portfolio through teams of investment professionals dedicated primarily to the Company's business and under the general oversight of the Advisor's investment committee and the Company's board of directors ("Board of Directors").
-The Advisor's investment committee will be comprised of senior personnel of the Advisor, senior members of BlackRock and Kelso Principals, in their individual capacities as members of the Advisor.
-The investment professionals of the Advisor and the Advisor's investment committee will be supported by and have access to the investment professionals, analytical capabilities and support personnel of BlackRock.
+The Company's board of directors ("Board of Directors") has ultimate authority as to the Company's investments but has delegated authority to the Advisor to select and monitor such investments, subject to the supervision of the Board of Directors.
+It is anticipated that the Advisor will manage the Company's portfolio through teams of investment professionals dedicated primarily to the Company's business and under the general oversight of the Investment Committee.
+The Investment Committee will be comprised of senior personnel of the Advisor, senior members of BlackRock and Kelso Principals, in their individual capacities as members of the Advisor.
+The investment professionals of the Advisor and the Investment Committee will be supported by and have access to the investment professionals, analytical capabilities and support personnel of BlackRock.
 Some of the officers and employees of the Advisor, including some of its senior officers, may be dual employees of BlackRock and the Advisor.
-At no time will Kelso Principals represent more than one-third of the members of the Advisor's investment committee.
-Some Kelso Principals will be members of the Advisor, but will not participate in the Advisor's advisory activities through its investment committee or otherwise.
-BlackRock investment professionals may constitute a majority of the Advisor's investment committee.
+At no time will Kelso Principals represent more than one-third of the members of the Investment Committee.
+Some Kelso Principals will be members of the Advisor, but will not participate in the Advisor's advisory activities through its Investment Committee or otherwise.
+BlackRock investment professionals may constitute a majority of the Investment Committee.